WorldFamousElectronics/PulseSensorPlayground/README.md

 The browser dashboard in [`docs/signal-coach/`](docs/signal-coach/) connects directly to supported USB serial boards from desktop Chrome or Edge.
-It accepts the published `signal,bpm,ibi,beat` Arduino/ESP32 stream and version-1 or version-2 `PSWS` frames from PulseLink M5Stack StickS3 firmware.
-The large live waveform and Signal Coach lead the experience; BPM appears after the incoming signal is steady enough, while Signal, Beat, IBI, and transport diagnostics stay available under Technical details.
+It accepts raw numeric samples, `S512` values, labeled samples, timestamped CSV, JSON, the published `signal,bpm,ibi,beat` Arduino/ESP32 stream, and version-1 or version-2 `PSWS` frames from PulseLink firmware.
+Beat detection, IBI, BPM, confidence, and every coaching state run in the browser from the raw pulse wave.
+Values calculated by the sender are diagnostic only and never control the coach.

 Run it locally from the repository root: